smithb16/cad101/chapters/first-widget.md

 For 95% of my needs, Option 1 is both simpler and more appropriate.
 I'll let you discover places to leverage Option 2 on your own.

 [^imperial-units]: If you weren't born into a former British colony, my use of inches may be annoying.
-Feel free to substitute your favorite unit of length. \solidworks doesn't much care.
+Feel free to substitute your favorite unit of length. \solidworks{} doesn't much care.
 Later exercises, where we use off-the-shelf hardware, won't be so foregiving.

 ![](images/figures/dimension-hypotenuse.png)